PaulHancock/MWA-fast-image-transients/README.md

 ### obs_flag.sh
 Perform flagging on a measurement set.
-This consists of running `aoflagger` on the dataset (always), and if there is a supplied flag file it will be applied before running `aoflagger`
+This consists of running `aoflagger` on the dataset.

 Usage: